06.19.17 | SALT Chat

 David Berdon recognized that future clients were going to need the service he could provide.
 And he provided it with skill, technical excellence, and respect.

 Over the ensuing 100 years, business has evolved tremendously, laws have changed dramatically, and taxes continue to get more complicated.
-Last week Berdon (the Firm) celebrated its Centennial with many of our clients.
-One thing that was apparent to all in attendance was that both our clients and the Firm, one hundred years later, continue to be visionaries.
+Last week Berdon (the Firm) celebrated its Centennial.
+One thing that is apparent is that both our clients and the Firm, one hundred years later, continue to be visionaries.

 Because, if you can’t see ahead, you will fall behind.